David-davidlxl/Lobsterpincer-Spectator-For-RPi/README.md

 ## Overview

 Lobsterpincer Spectator (named after the "Lobster Pincer mate") is a chessboard processor that gives players feedback in real time.
 There are three versions of the Lobsterpincer Spectator: [Windows standalone version](https://github.com/David-davidlxl/Lobsterpincer-Spectator-For-Win), Raspberry Pi's standalone version, and [Windows and Raspberry Pi's combination version](https://github.com/David-davidlxl/Lobsterpincer-Spectator-For-Win-RPi-Combo).
-This repository contains the Raspberry Pi's standalone version of the Lobsterpincer Spectator, which has the following features:
+This repository contains Raspberry Pi's standalone version of the Lobsterpincer Spectator, which has the following features:

 - register each move in less than 12 seconds with manual chessboard detection (with Raspberry Pi 4B)
   - register each move in less than 18 seconds with automatic chessboard detection (with Raspberry Pi 4B)